Disha1998/BugB-live/README.md

 is also rapidly increasing .
 Bugs can be Smart contract security bulnerabilitiy which can wipe out million , Functional bug which can made us loose the users to UX bug which kills the WOW factor

+## Solution:

+BugBuzzer .
+Com is a platform where developers will be rewarded for their contribution in the form of NFTs and Cryptocurrencies.

+At the same time BugBuzzer is going to provide a platform for the dev from IOT Hardware domain , UI / UX product design to Blockchain and cybersecurity experts to report Bugs and help enhance the product .